lilianweng/lil-log/_posts/2021-01-02-controllable-neural-text-generation.md

 $$
 \log p(a \vert x) = \log\big( \sum_{i=1}^k p_{t+1} [w_i] \big)
 $$
-<br/>To encourage the model outputs the desired words at least once but not at every step, they normalize the gradient by the maximum gradient norm.
+<br/>To encourage the model to output the desired words at least once but not at every step, they normalize the gradient by the maximum gradient norm.
 <br/>Interestingly, they found that increasing the probability of generating words in the bag also increases the probability of generating *related* but not identical words about the same topic.
 2. The discriminator attribute models are based on learned classifiers which define preferences by a distribution instead of hard samples.